ChromatiChord/Youtube-Declutterer/README.md

 6. Enable the extension!

 ## Why is this not just on the Chrome Store?
-Google asks for a $5 sign up fee to upload apps to the Chrome store, and I don't want to do that.
+Google asks for a $5 sign up fee to upload apps to the Chrome store, and I don't really want to pay that.